 As you page through each one, your garden springs to life in your mind’s eye …

-… green shoots poking up through the soil, seedlings soaking up the sun, juicy tomatoes, ripe and ready for backyard dinners.
+You picture the green shoots poking up through the soil, seedlings soaking up the sun, and juicy tomatoes, ripe and ready for backyard dinners.

 There’s a lot to look forward to in your garden this year, and it all starts with a few good seed catalogs.